Getting that highly prized and well-paid Electrical Engineer position requires a well written and attractive CV.

 On a personal level she is a superb communicator who can confer with engineers, customers, and others to discuss existing or potential engineering projects and products.

-Right now, she would like to join a reputable company that provides guidance, coaching, and structured development opportunities for its staff.
+Right now, she would like to join a reputable company that apart from paying its staff an above average electrical engineer salary, also provides future career development opportunities for them.

 CAREER HISTORY